petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 These limitations apply to the [Search service](../platform-services/search-service.md) in each Liferay Cloud environment:

 **Configuration**: Elasticsearch must be configured through the Liferay Cloud workspace, and *not* the Liferay UI.
-The configuration file in the project workspace is used on each deployment and overwrites the previous configuration.
+The configuration file in the project workspace is used on each deployment and overwrites the previous deployment's configuration.

 **Memory Settings**: The default (and maximum) JVM heap size for the Elasticsearch server is 4 GB.
 The maximum allocation is determined by your subscription plan.